Haras national du Pin: Sporting Competitions

 The site, which stretches over more than 2,471 acres, welcomes each year well-known competitions, especially show-jumping or eventing.
 The Haras du Pin has always welcomed international competitions (the European combined driving Championship in 1979, the World Congress of Percherons in 1989 and 2011, or the Eventing World Cup in 2010, 2011 and 2012).

-In 2014, dressage and cross-country tests for the 2014 World Equestrian Games Eventing took place in the “Parc du Hautbois”, gathering over 50,000 people.
+In 2014, the dressage and cross‑country phases of the eventing competition for the World Equestrian Games were held in the Hautbois park, drawing more than 50,000 spectators.

-The main competitions to take place in 2016 included the traditional international combined driving competition (July 9 and 10), the “Grand Complet” (August 16 and 21), the international combined driving competition (August 25 and 28), not forgetting the “Pin Races”, in early May and early October at the Bergerie racecourse (in Ginai).
+The main competitions to take place in 2016 included the traditional international combined driving competition (July 9 and 10), the "Grand Complet" (August 16 and 21), the international combined driving competition (August 25 and 28), not forgetting the "Pin Races", in early May and early October at the Bergerie racecourse (in Ginai).

 Training and schooling

-The “École Supérieure du Cheval et de l'Équitation” (“Higher School for Horses and Riding”) is present on the Pin site, having at its disposal high quality training in saddlery, blacksmithing, riding of young horses and combined driving.
+The "École Supérieure du Cheval et de l'Équitation" ("Higher School for Horses and Riding") is present on the Pin site, having at its disposal high quality training in saddlery, blacksmithing, riding of young horses and combined driving.

 The broodmare band conducts genetic research on horse breeding.
 In 2014, four foals, two females and two males, were born from an embryo transfer.
 This method, the first of its kind in Europe, will enable the maintenance of rare and endangered horse breeds.
 In 2015, an equine cryobank was implemented.